The Quote by Matt Walsh on Imaginary Oppression

 My Take on the Leftist’s Imaginary Oppression

 Of course, leftists won’t recognize that, as you can probably guess by the content of this quote by Matt Walsh on imaginary oppression.
 They’d like to think that everyone is after them.
 They think the police are after black people (they aren’t, as Heather Mac Donald has pointed out countless times).
 They think that capitalism is somehow oppressing them.
-Yeah, that makes sense, the system that means anyone with a work ethic is able to be rich beyond their wildest imagination is somehow oppressive.
+Yeah, that makes sense, the system that gives you the opportunity to live the life you want to live and that means anyone with a work ethic is able to be rich beyond their wildest imagination is somehow oppressive.

 It doesn’t matter to those antagonists, the young socialists on college campuses, that they’re ruining both America and the lives of the people they falsely accuse.
-No, to them all that matters is winning.
-They don’t care that the world would be a far worse, absolutely hellish place without America, as Dinesh D’Souza discusses in America: Imagine a World Without Her.
+No, to them all that matters is winning and appearing virtuous in the fight against imaginary oppression.
+They don’t care that the world would be a far worse, absolutely hellish place without America, as Dinesh D’Souza definitively showed in America: Imagine a World Without Her.

-Nor do they care that many lives of innocent people have been been ruined by false accusations.
+Nor do the radical leftists care that many lives of innocent people have been been ruined by false accusations.
 They think they’re the victims of oppression.
 So they’ll do whatever it takes to silence conservatives and fight that imaginary oppression.
 Even if it means ruining the country and ruining lives on that quest.
 That’s what this quote by Matt Walsh on imaginary oppression was all about.

 So, the leftist fight against oppression will continue forever because, in America, at least, it can never be won.
 We’re not a particularly racist society.
 Opportunity is still present here for everyone of any race or creed.
-There is no oppression to fight against.
+There is no oppression to fight against, so the battle against it will never end.

 If conservatives ever want all of these ridiculous leftist programs that are ripping our country apart to end, we need to openly and unambiguously state that the oppression leftists are fighting is imaginary.
 Otherwise this cycle of outrage, creating some new diversity program, claiming the program “isn’t enough,” and then repeating that will just continue indefinetly.

 We can’t let those programs continue forever, they’re ripping the country apart and used as leverage against those of us that don’t toe the party line.
 So, the only reasonable response is to fight back.
 Let’s start doing so.
 Right now.
 Not later, right now.
-Otherwise, all might be lost.
-I don’t know about you, but I think it would be better to start fighting back.
+Otherwise, all might be lost..

 By: Gen Z Conservative